Flamenco/stackeditpro/Features.md

 # Part 2
 ```

+### Source Code Documentation Extension
+Document your source code outside of your code.

 ## Folder Overview
 We now display a folder overview when a folder is clicked in the navigator.
 You can view the folder contents by name or accessed date.